jianghoy/RedPajama-Data/README.md

 ```

 It is important to choose the correct capacity (i.e., > #documents), since otherwise the `error_rate` will not be
-guaranteed and more false positives will appear.
+guaranteed and more false positives will appear([*for those who're curious about this like me, check this out*](https://en.wikipedia.org/wiki/Bloom_filter#Probability_of_false_positives)).
 The implementation is based on the
 [pybloomfiltermmap3](https://github.com/prashnts/pybloomfiltermmap3) library.

 #### Fuzzy Deduplication with Locality Sensitive Hashing